framewolf/Korean_Slang_quiz/README.md

 ## Features

 - **Randomized Questions:** Receive a variety of slang terms each time you start the quiz.
-- **Real-time Answer Validation:** Get immediate feedback on your answers using advanced language models.
+- **Real-time Answer Validation:** Get immediate feedback on your answers using Gemma-2b-it.
 - **Progress Tracking:** Keep track of the slang terms you've mastered and those you need to revisit.
 - **Secure Backend:** Powered by AWS Lambda for scalable and reliable performance.